eda-ricercatore/rosario-r/README.md

 [Foulkes2009]
 	Foulkes, A. S. *Applied Statistical Genetics with R: For Population-based Association Studies*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2009.

+###	Public Health + Health Care

+[Peng2008]
+	Peng, R. D., and Dominici, F. *Statistical Methods for Environmental Epidemiology with R: A Case Study in Air Pollution and Health*.
+Use R!
+Springer Science+Business Media, LCC, New York, NY, 2008.